 There are many reasons to hate the PRO Act, but we’ve broken down some of the bill’s most harmful provisions.
 Here are the top 10:

-Visit our Action Center and tell Congress to vote "no" on the PRO Act today.
+Visit our Action Portal and tell Congress to vote "no" on the PRO Act today.

 - Puts an end to independent work and the gig economy